NEW

 Reduced gas overhead and more control over the maximum gas price for requestsHigher gas overhead than the subscription method

 More random values returned per single request.
-See the maximum random values per request for the Subscription supported networks.Fewer random values returned per single request than the subscription method, due to higher overhead.
-See the maximum random values per request and gas overhead for the Direct funding supported networks.
+See the maximum random values per request for the V2.5 subscription supported networks.Fewer random values returned per single request than the subscription method, due to higher overhead.
+See the maximum random values per request and gas overhead for the V2 direct funding supported networks.

 You don't have to estimate costs precisely for each request.
 Ensure that the subscription account has enough funds.You must estimate transaction costs carefully for each request to ensure the consuming contract has enough funds to pay for the request.